 Employers must ensure that workers are paid correctly in accordance with both their contract of employment and legal obligations.

 For example, the law on the National Minimum Wage requires the employer to pay a minimum rate to workers dependent on their age and this is stringently enforced by the Government.
 It is the employer’s responsibility to monitor the age of its employees and to increase pay when necessary.

-From April 2016, employers will need to comply with the National Living Wage regulations.
+Since April 2016, employers have had to comply with the National Living Wage regulations.